bitshares/bitshares-ui/app/help/en/disclaimer.md

-# Legal Disclaimer
+# Disclaimer

-LEGAL CONSIDERATIONS, RISKS AND DISCLAIMER

 ## Information Published

 This Website or Software (hereinafter, referred to as the "Platform") provides information and material of a general nature.
 You are not authorized and nor should you rely on the Platform for legal advice, business advice, or advice of any kind.
 You act at your own risk in reliance on the contents of this Platform.
 Should you make a decision to act or not act you should contact a licensed attorney in the relevant jurisdiction in which you want or need help.
 In no way are the owners of, or contributors to, this Platform responsible for the actions, decisions, or other behavior taken or not taken by you in reliance upon the Platform.

 ## Information and Material Nature

-This Platform is a client interface connecting to BitShares Blockchain API nodes; hence information appearing over the platform are the means of their creators and users over BitShares Blockchain; by using this Platform, you understand and agree that the Platform is only a terminal that is interfacing with BitShares Blockchain "as is", where BitShares Blockchain contents are NOT made by the Platform; but by BitShares Blockchain Users.
+This Platform is an interface connecting to the BitShares Blockchain, hence information appearing over the platform are the means of their creators and users over BitShares Blockchain.
+By using this Platform, you understand and agree that the Platform is only a terminal that is interfacing with the BitShares Blockchain "as is", and that contents are NOT made by the Platform, but by BitShares Blockchain Users.

+## Translations

+The Website may contain translations of the English version of the content available on the Website.
+These translations are provided only as a convenience.
+In the event of any conflict between the English language version and the translated version, the English language version shall take precedence.
+If you notice any inconsistency, please report them on [GitHub](https://github.com/bitshares/bitshares-ui/issues).

 ## General Risks